princen02/note-Taker/README.md

 # note-Taker

 # Description
-Application that can be used to write and save notes.
+Developed an application to write, save, and delete notes.
+App uses ExpressJS backend and retrieves note data from JSON files.
+Deployed the application to Heroku.

 # Contributing
 Zibusiso Prince Ndebele